 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
 At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people.
+(Belinda Athey our DSL has attended training on Suicide and Self Harm Protection as part of her accompanying role of Mental Health and Well-being lead and can provide support, guidance and signposting upon request).

 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents receive a copy of the policy/procedures (back of School Brochure and for 2020 we are looking to add this to our KS2 Planner) on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
-If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+All pupils and parents are made aware of policy/procedures on joining the school (which are kept updated on the school website - https://whittingham.eschools.co.uk/website/policies/221929 and the subject of bullying is addressed at regular intervals in PHSE / RHE education and through themed weeks such as Anti Bullying Week If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.